spree/spree-guides/content/integration/endpoints/mandrill_integration.md

 ### Shipment Confirmation

-After an order moves to the `shipped` order state, the store should send notice via the Hub to the Endpoint's `/shipment_confirmation` URL, with the relevant order and shipment data.
-The Endpoint will then instruct Mandrill to email the customer, notifying them that the order is en route.
+After an order moves to the `shipped` order state, the store should send notice via the hub to the endpoint's `/shipment_confirmation` URL, with the relevant order and shipment data.
+The endpoint will then instruct Mandrill to email the customer, notifying them that the order is en route.

 ```json
 {